ndm15/lab3/README.md

  - `C:\Python37\python.exe` (definitely Windows)
  - `python`

-Whatever it's called, check and make sure it's the right version, and
+Whatever it's called, check and make sure it's the right version (3.7.2), and don't move on until it is.

 ```
 Mac$ $PY --version